mzivic7/endcord/commands.md

 - `link_message`
     Copy link of selected message to clipboard,
 - `goto_mention` / `goto_mention [num]`
-    Go to channel/message mentioned in this message.
+    Go to channel/message mentioned in selected message.
 - `cancel`
     Prompt to cancel all downloads and uploads.
 - `member_list`